Pet and Dog Microchipping

 In April 2016, a new law passed to making it compulsory for all dogs to be microchipped.
 However, microchipping isn’t just for dogs, so if you have a cat, rabbit, bird or even a tortoise, it’s a great idea to get them chipped too.

-A microchip is an electronic device the size of a grain of rice, which is inserted under the skin between your pet’s shoulder blades using a specialist device.
+A microchip is an electronic device the size of a grain of rice, which is inserted under the skin between your pet’s shoulder blades using a device.
 Its biocompatible glass covering prevents it from being rejected from the body, and your pet’s tissue will grow around it to stop it moving under the skin.

 Unlike collars and tags, a microchip cannot be easily lost or removed, making it a much more reliable form of identification.
-Each microchip carries a unique number that can only be read by using a specialist electronic scanner, which then links to a national database which contains all of your contact information.
+Each microchip carries a unique number that can only be read by using a electronic scanner, which then links to a national database which contains all of your contact information.

 This means that if your pet ever wanders off and gets lost, it is much easier to locate them and reunite them with you.
 When your pet is found, a dog warden, rescue centre or veterinary centre can scan their chip and contact you to arrange their safe return.